Abhay242/Abhay242.github.io/index.md

 ## About Me

 Inquistive towards the field of Machine Learning and its unnumerable real-world applications.
-I am a Research Associate at SPIRE Lab, IISc Bengaluru working under the supervision of Dr Prasanta Kumar Ghosh.
+Currently, I am working as a Research Associate at SPIRE Lab, IISc Bengaluru working under the supervision of Dr Prasanta Kumar Ghosh.
 Graduated from NIT Srinagar in Computer Science & Engineering.
 At SPIRE lab I am working on problems related to Audio-Visual Speech Synthesis, Accent Conversion and Developing TTS & ASR systems for multiple Indian languages.
 During my under-graduate studies I have worked on projects related to Computer Vision and NLP.<br>

 ### [My Resume](https://drive.google.com/file/d/1POoLwvpoQ8u0V5L__tN0Z2ggp-aPEMLC/view?usp=share_link)